 Chapter 1 - Anatomy of the GU Tract and Histology of GU Tumours

-More than 95% of all testicular neoplasias are germ cell tumours.
-Germ cell tumours mostly occur at young age (highest frequency at the age of 30 years).
+More than 95% of all testicular neoplasias are germ cell tumours (GCTs).
+Germ cell tumours mostly occur at young age (peakfrequency at the age of 30 years).

-More than 90% of these develop through intratubular germ cell neoplasia (IGCNU), which is commonly found in the vicinity of these cancers.
+More than 90% of GCTs develop through germ cell neoplasia in situ (GCNIS), formerly called intratubular germ cell neoplasia, unclassified (IGCNU), which is commonly found in the vicinity of these cancers.

-Seminoma is the least differentiated (earliest) development stage of invasive germ cell carcinoma.
+Seminoma is the earliest development stage of invasive GCT.

-About 50% of all testicular germ cell tumours halt at that stage of development and are diagnosed as pure seminomas.
+About 50% of all testicular GCT halt at that stage of development and are diagnosed as pure seminomas.

-Teratoma in the adult is a “differentiated type” of germ cell tumour having evolved from IGCNU and seminoma.
+Teratoma in the adult is a “differentiated type” of germ cell tumour having evolved from GCNIS and seminoma.
 Teratoma in the adult is thus considered malignant.